rchen8/connect-five/README.md

 `$ java Game`

 ### About
-Created by Richard Chen
+Copyright (c) 2015 Richard Chen under the MIT License.
 Email: richardchen39@gmail.com

 Please feel free to contact me if you have any questions or suggestions for improvements.

-License: MIT License